Thank you for submitting your feedback

 Prior to her role with HESPA, Jen worked at the Universities of Leicester and Nottingham in various marketing, communications and international roles.

 Jen is a qualified practitioner of PRINCE2 and MSP.
-Before joining HE she worked as a journalist and PR consultant in London and Islamabad.
+Before the education sector, she worked as a journalist and PR consultant in London and Islamabad.

 When you visit any web site, it may store or retrieve information on your browser, mostly in the form of cookies.
 This information might be about you, your preferences or your device and is mostly used to make the site work as you expect it to.
 The information does not usually directly identify you, but it can give you a more personalised web experience.

 Because we respect your right to privacy, you can choose not to allow some types of cookies.
 Look at the cookies we use below to help you make an informed decision.
 However, blocking some types of cookies may impact your experience of the site and the services we are able to offer.